Frequently Asked Questions

 Do you offer services for cash pay?

-Yes, we offer cash-pay services for lymphedema treatment, a specialized and time-intensive therapy that includes Complete Decongestive Therapy (CDT) tailored to your individual needs.
+Yes, we offer self-pay (cash-pay) services for lymphedema treatment and rehabilitation.
+This includes specialized care such as Complete Decongestive Therapy (CDT) tailored to your individual needs.